-Companies spend thousands of dollars each year on sanitation and pest control along with thousands of hours on training of personnel to properly handle those tasks or spend hours screening and evaluating outside contractors.
-Either way they want to provide the highest level of quality to ensure the best product produced.
+Companies spend thousands of dollars each year on sanitation and pest control along with thousands of hours on the training of personnel to properly handle those tasks or spend hours screening and evaluating outside contractors.
+Either way, they want to provide the highest level of quality to ensure the best product produced.
 The fabulous news is I’m going to share with you their secrets that you can do in your home.

 The professionals know that when the weather changes for the worse or nearby vacant fields are disturbed by construction or an idle facility comes to life, the displaced vermin will find a new place to call home and raise a family but by following these professional tips they won’t find your home a hospitable place and it all begins with the walk around.

-The walk around is critical to maintain any facility.
+The walk around is critical to maintaining any facility.
 It’s your way of being proactive, finding what needs to be repaired and getting it done in a timely manner while getting a little exercise.
-Walk arounds should be conducted consistently and once a month is an excellent schedule.
+Walkarounds should be conducted consistently and once a month is an excellent schedule.
 Walk the entire perimeter of your home, looking for and making note of the points of entry from the vermin’s point of view.
 You are looking for small openings, any small cracks or holes should be noted to be repaired as they don’t need much room to squeeze through.
-A mouse can fit through a hole as small as 2 cm/.787 of an inch. while a rat only needs a whole the size of a quarter to gain access to your home.
+A mouse can fit through a hole as small as 2 cm/.787 of an inch. while a rat only needs a hole the size of a quarter to gain access to your home.
 Also make note of any vegetation, weeds, shrubs or grass that’s abutted up to the house.
 That should be cut back or removed since it’s providing cover for the critters.
 Are there large gaps underneath the doors to the outside like the side door of the garage?
-Is the area where your trash cans/trash bins are stored free and clear of trash, scraps and clutter and are they sealed properly keeping trash secure from critters?
+Is the area where your trash cans/trash bins are stored free and clear of trash, scraps, and clutter and are they sealed properly keeping trash secure from critters?
 Take care of repairs right away as procrastination will set you back and create more problems.

 Now you’ll do your walk around inside the home.
-Again look for openings around valves and pipes under sinks, the furnace/ac and laundry room.
+Again look for openings around valves and pipes under sinks, the furnace/ac, and laundry room.
 If they get into the garage and the walls this is how they’ll enter your living areas.
 After identifying your problem areas get the needed materials and do the repairs and hole filling immediately.

 To resolve the problem of a large gap under your side doors you can purchase and install a Door Sweep.